Zimperium/zScanMarketplace/README.md

 ### Prerequisites

 - To use this action an active Zimperium zSCAN account is required.
-If you are not an existing Zimperium zSCAN customer, please [contact us](<contact form url>) for a free trial of this feature.
+If you are not an existing Zimperium zSCAN customer, please email krishna.vishnubhotla@zimperium.com for a free trial of this feature.
 - Requires either [GitHub Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) (GHAS) or a public repository in order to display issues and remediation information inside of GitHub code scanning alerts.

 ### GitHub Marketplace Setup (recommended)